plast-lab/doop/docs/doop-101.md

 Note that some relations belong to the "mainAnalysis" component and thus must be qualified.

-Then, run the analysis using this custom logic:
+Then, run the analysis using the custom logic:

 ```
 #!bash